Solar constant: Variations due to atmospheric conditions

 At most about 75% of the solar energy actually reaches the earth's surface, as even with a cloudless sky it is partially reflected and absorbed by the atmosphere.
 Even light cirrus clouds reduce this to 50%, stronger cirrus clouds to 40%.
 Thus the solar energy arriving at the surface with the sun directly overhead can vary from 550 W/m^{2} with cirrus clouds to 1025 W/m^{2} with a clear sky.

+Nominal value

+The solar constant is used in exoplanetology as a customary unit of irradiance of exoplanets as the direct comparison to the Earth is easy to grasp.
+In order to standardize the conversion into the SI units, the IAU 2015 Resolution B3 prescribes usage of nominal values of several solar and planetary quantities, including the value of the nominal total solar irradiance, which it defines as exactly }.
+This value is independent of the actual value of the total solar irradiance, which varies with the solar cycle.